New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 • Training up the next generation in agriculture

-• Developing grant funding programs with an impact
+• Developing grant funding programs that have an impact

-• Ensuring diversity, equity, and inclusion (DEIA) across NIFA and USDA programs within agriculture and science
+• Ensuring diversity, equity, inclusion, and accessibility (DEIA) across NIFA and USDA programs within agriculture and science

 • And, increasing stakeholder engagement in NIFA’s programs through communication, personnel training, and her travels